TEN THOUSAND ISLANDS IN FLORIDA | A HIDDEN ECOLOGICAL PARADISE

-Discover the ecological paradise of Ten Thousand Islands – one of the best-kept secrets in Florida, USA.
+Discover the ecological paradise of Ten Thousand Islands in Florida- one of the best-kept secrets in the USA.
 Only one hour from Miami you can find this hidden gem even for locals in Florida.
 In this guide, you can find all you need to know to plan a visit to Ten Thousand Islands in Florida, USA.

 Ten Thousand Islands National Wildlife Refuge (NWR), is a maze of mangroves, where the waters of the Everglades meet the Gulf Coast, forming a labyrinth of water.
 It is the second-largest mangrove forest in the world, only surpassed by Bangladesh.